yifanh1/ticket-sys2/README.md

 You should see a styling page like this (in display bookings page):
 I keep 2 sample records in server database, you can delete them if needed.
 ![](ticket-sys-screenshot.png)

+### Standalone scripts to try MongoDB
+The file is in folder scripts/try-mongo.js, use `node scripts/try-mongo.js` to run.